-People admire the temple for the grandeur and harmony of the architecture, its extensive bas-reliefs, and for the many devatas (guardian spirits) adorning its walls.
+People admire the temple for the grandeur and harmony of the architecture, its extensive bas-reliefs, and the many devatas (guardian spirits) adorning its walls.
 The modern name, Angkor Wat, means “City Temple”.
-The temples are about 3 miles north of Siem Reap, a short distance south, and slightly east of the previous capital centered at Baphuon.
-The complex is the southernmost of Angkor’s main sites in an area of Cambodia where there is an important group of ancient structures.
+The temples are about three miles north of Siem Reap, a short distance south and slightly east of the previous capital centered at Baphuon.
+The complex is the southernmost of Angkor’s main sites in an area of Cambodia where there’s an important group of ancient structures.

 Dedicated to Vishnu as the king’s state temple and capital city, the original design and construction of Angkor Wat temple took place in the first half of the 12th century, during the reign of Suryavarman II.
 In 1177, about 27 years after the death of Suryavarman II, the Chams, traditional enemies of the Khmer, sacked Angkor Wat.
 Thereafter a new king, Jayavarman VII, restored the empire and established a new capital and state temple (Angkor Thom and the Bayon respectively) a few kilometers to the north.

 Henri Mouhot (a French naturalist and explorer of the mid-19th century) popularized the temple in the west in the 19th century.
 In the late 13th century Angkor Wat gradually moved from Hindu to Buddhist use, which continues to the present day.
 Angkor Wat is unusual among the Angkor temples in that although it was somewhat neglected after the 16th century it was never completely abandoned.
 Its preservation is due in part to the fact that its moat provided protection from encroachment by the jungle.

 One of the first Western visitors to the temple was António da Madalena, a Portuguese monk who visited in 1586 and said that it’s of such extraordinary construction that it’s “not possible to describe it with a pen, particularly since it is like no other building in the world.
 It has towers and decoration and all the refinements which the human genius can conceive of”.
 The temple was popular in the West in the mid-19th century with publication of Henri Mouhot’s travel notes.